 On the other hand, the Government’s submission questioned whether the phrase employed by the applicant as a private individual outside of the context of a debate on an issue of public interest and devoid of markers of it being an expression of opinion could be covered within Article 10(1) of the Convention.
 The Government further asserted that even if the expression itself could be covered by Article 10(1), the applicant’s conviction for it was prescribed by law and was necessitated in a democratic society in order to prevent disorder.
 The Government argued that in democratic societies, institutional representatives who are embodiments of State authorities must be protected from physical and verbal attacks which have the capacity to undermine State institutions themselves, and that the protection conferred by the law on the President met a pressing social need [paras 41 and 42].
 The Government observed that since the phrase employed in the present matter could not be considered to contribute to a public debate, had been uttered on a public highway and not at a political event, and that the applicant was not a representative of the press or the people, the State enjoyed a wide margin of appreciation with respect to the offending expression.
-The Government distinguished the facts of the present matter from those in Colombani and Others v.
-France [ECHR] (2002) 51279/99 by arguing that the purpose with which the phrase was employed by the applicant in the present matter was to insult the President, rather than to convey verifiable information to the public on a debate of general interest.
+The Government distinguished the facts of the present matter from those in Colombani by arguing that the purpose with which the phrase was employed by the applicant in the present matter was to insult the President, rather than to convey verifiable information to the public on a debate of general interest.
 It was also submitted that while the Government was cognizant of the wider limits of permissible criticism with regards to public figures such as politicians, the principle was qualified when the criticism took the form of insulting comments, such as in the present matter [para 45].
 By relying on Castells v.
-Spain [ECHR] (1992) 11798/85, the Government lastly contended that the domestic courts had met the requirements presented by the ECtHR’s case-law as they had displayed restraint while convicting the applicant and had imposed a modest penalty on him, thus ensuring that the conviction was proportionate.
+Spain [ECHR] (1992) 11798/85, the Government lastly contended that the domestic courts had displayed restraint while convicting the applicant and had imposed a modest penalty on him, thus ensuring that the conviction was proportionate.

 The Court’s findings